 A lot of people have come here and prospered thanks to the enterprising nature of the founders of the emirates who never floundered when it came to trade and adventures.
 The rulers be it the great Shaikh Zayed or Shaikh Maktoum, always had a pulse on the people’s sentiments and the trade.

 Mornings were reading the newspapers to look for possible appointments that could match my skills, and call up my uncle at work, so that he could send them by fax, or post to such openings.
 It appeared that he was running such errands for me more than the work at hand at his office.
 Email was just catching up in 1997, though computers and the internet had made their appearances in offices.
+I remain indebted to whatever he did to help me etch out a career in the Gulf.

 When I landed a job finally in a few weeks time, it was the public transport that amazed me, by their promptness and by their pickup and delivery of commuters at various work places in neat clock work precision.
 With just a few coins in your pocket, you could literally travel and cover the whole of the city.
 Wide foot paths made walking easier, and I would always take the option of walking at least a mile to my office from the bus stop.
-In summer, however this liberty was taken, only when I missed the bus which would drop me closest to my office, as otherwise, i would be drenched in sweat by the time, I reached in time for work.
+In summer, however this liberty was taken, only when I missed the bus which would drop me closest to my office, as otherwise, I would be drenched in sweat by the time, I reached in time for work.

 Summers are very hot in the middle east but it is best experienced by tourists, visitors and natives alike in the months from June to September, where the dates on palms would ripen with the heat.
 The humidity was its best in the month of October during the switch over from summer to winter.
 When one used to leave an air-conditioned cab, you could experience the humid air, that would force you to seek the next cool place.
 In my case with my spectacles, I would have to take my handkerchief and wipe my lenses, before i could see a thing.
 It was like getting into a sauna bath.
 With a few years in the city, it was easy to judge the change of seasons.
 Rains rarely made their appearance sometimes they did in the winter months especially in the month of December or January, and it was so special that you would miss it if you were indoors and not aware of that lonely shower of rain.
 With an annual rainfall averaging 2 to 3 centimeters, Dubai was a city that got stuck with its name of the being an Oasis City in a desert.
 Drinking water came from the springs of Masafi in Fujairah made popular by the Masafi brand or from other springs in other places in the Emirates.